mkulaczkowski/clusterone-tutorials/openmpi/horovod/README.md

 Make sure you've added your [GitHub access token](https://docs.clusterone.com/account/third-party-apps/github-account) to your account.

-Then link this repo (`clusterone/clusterone-tutorials`) as a project like shown [here](https://docs.clusterone.com/documentation/projects-on-clusterone/github-projects).
+Then link this repo (`clusterone/clusterone-tutorials`) as a project as shown [here](https://docs.clusterone.com/documentation/projects-on-clusterone/github-projects).

 ## Usage